Friday, October 3, 2025

 Photo Credit: Etan Horowitz

 Last April marked our last spring break in Mexico.
-This featured a stay at Planet Hollywood, Cancun, where my grandchildren and their parents had a good time.
+That featured a one week stay at Planet Hollywood, Cancun.
+My grandchildren and their parents had a good time.
 My memory of that trip is a nightmare, because I was plagued by an illness featuring diarrhea and vomiting.

 After four days in bed, I announced that spring break 2026 would be in Italy.
 By chance, Etan had spent a week in Italy for work before joining us on the Planet Hollywood trip.
 As I could have predicted from two of my prior trips, one to Rome and one to Venice, Rome, and Florence, he loved Italy.
 When Daphne saw the beautiful leather goods he brought home, she came on board too.

 While I prefer hotels featuring sumptuous breakfast buffets, Etan tells me that Airbnb rentals are likely to be more centrally located, and will allow for four bedrooms and two bathrooms.
 I’m willing to cede his points even though I worry Airbnb’s can be quirky.